bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 > }
 > ```

-# pipeline
+# pipelines

-Pipeline options to define the order of operations to process as a list of steps.
+Dictionary of named pipelines.
+Each pipeline is a list of ordered steps.

+A step is a dictionary containing one or multiple operation names (such as annotation, calculation, or prioritization tools).

 Two pipeline declaration modes are available:

-- Inline mode (recommended): each step contains one or multiple named operations, each embedding its own configuration, a '\_tool' key set to one of: 'annotation', 'calculation', 'prioritization', and an optional '\_description' key to document the operation.

-- Referenced mode (alternative, legacy-compatible): each step maps a section name to a tool type (e.g. {"annotation_frequency":
-  "annotation"}), and parameters are defined in top-level sections of the parameter JSON file.
-An optional '\_description' key can also be added in each referenced section.
-The '\_tool' key can be used instead of define it on pipeline section (e.g. {"annotation_frequency": None}
-  with section "annotation_frequency" including '\_tool' key as "annotation").
+- Inline mode (recommended): operation name mapped to an operation object containing '\_tool', optional '\_description', and operation parameters.

+- Referenced mode (alternative): operation name mapped to a tool string (for example {"annotation_frequency": "annotation"}) or null; in this case parameters are read from the top-level section with the same operation name, and '\_tool' can be defined there.

-The referenced mode is useful to reuse the same operation configuration in multiple pipeline steps, to define a pipeline with a minimal or choosen steps.
+The referenced mode is useful to reuse the same operation configuration in multiple pipelines and define shorter or custom execution paths.

-By default, if no pipeline is provided, operations are processed in referenced mode in the specific order: "annotation", "calculation", "prioritization."

-For more information about steps and operations, see each tool's documentation below.
+Only tool types 'annotation', 'calculation' and 'prioritization' are available.

+If 'pipelines' is omitted, the default pipeline is equivalent to '{"default": \[{"annotation": "annotation"}, {"calculation":
+"calculation"}, {"prioritization": "prioritization"}\]}' and refers to top-level corresponding sections.

+Type: `dict`

+Default:
+`{"default": [{"annotation": "annotation"}, {"calculation": "calculation"}, {"prioritization": "prioritization"}]}`

 Examples:

-> Recommended: pipeline in inline mode with full step descriptions
+> Inline mode inside a single named pipeline with full operation
+> descriptions

 > ``` json
 > {
->    "pipeline": {
+>    "pipelines": {
->      "steps": [
+>      "default": [
 >        {
 >          "annotation_dbsnp": {
 >            "_tool": "annotation",